AX-MMD/Koikatsu-OpenNSFW-Sound-Pack-port/README.md

 * Don't repack the audio content under a different Sound Pack.
 * Attribute credits when publishing works that use the OpenNSFW Sound Pack.

+# Credit attribution

+### OpenNSFW main library

-Credit attribution for smaller projects/loops:
+For smaller projects/loops:

 > SFX Pack: @OpenNSFWSP